Registering an account - Services for Research

 Step 5.
 Renew your password and extend your project annually

-- If you wish to end your project, it's access to a service or you want to change the project manager, please contact firstname.lastname@example.org.
+- If you want to change the Project Manager, please contact firstname.lastname@example.org.

 - Please check you project's member list periodically and update the members if needed.